 Such data is designed to be consumed by other services.
 For example the infoboxes on the right side of Wikipedia articles are mostly supplemented with wikidata information.

 Some people have built tools to nicely visualize such data:

-How could you use the structured data from wikidata for your own project?
+How to use the structured data from wikidata for your own project

-You have built a website for your international book club.
+You've built a website for your international book club.
 It comes with a knowledge base, which supports already 42 languages.
-While managing the content for the authors and books is pretty easy with Contentful, you realize that localization is sometimes painful, because you have a hard time to figure out what the translations of each person's name are.
+While managing the content for the authors and books is pretty easy with Contentful, you realize that localization is sometimes painful, because you have a hard time figuring out what the translations of each person's name are.